 We had tons of fun with our gorgeous model, styling our scarves in eight unique ways – that’s enough options to give you a new look nearly every week of the sunny season!

-We loved working with the rich colors of the Joie de Vivre collection; they look beautifully vibrant whether flat or folded down into a narrow band.
+Bold colors and motifs are a great choice for your scarf selection.
+They look beautifully vibrant whether flat or folded down into a narrow band.

-Both the tucked and flat bandana styles finish at approximately 22” x 22”.
+The flat bandana style finishes at approximately 22” x 22”, the tucked version, about a half inch smaller.
 This is a standard size for commercial bandanas.
 You can, of course, adjust the finished square larger or smaller to create your own look and/or make the best use of your fabric cuts.

 Sewing Tools You Need